karthilxg/dotfiles/README.md

 * `.dots` will initially prompt you to enter your password.
 * `.dots` might ask you to re-enter your password at certain stages of the installation.
-* If OS X updates require a restart, simply run `.dots` again to resume where you left off.
+* If macOS updates require a restart, simply run `.dots` again to resume where you left off.
 * When installing the Xcode command line tools, a dialog box will confirm installation.
     * Once Xcode is installed, follow the instructions on the terminal to continue.
 * `.dots` runs `brew.sh`, which takes awhile to complete as some formulae need to be installed from source.